 Toothpaste also absorbs the excess oil from the surface of your skin, causing the pimples to dry up and eventually fall off.

-Keep in mind that toothpaste made from gel, and pastes with teeth-whitening properties should be avoided at all costs.
+Remember that toothpaste made from gel and pastes with teeth-whitening properties should be avoided at all costs.
 These pastes contain harmful chemicals like hydrogen peroxide that can seriously damage the skin.

-This isn’t actually a home remedy but rather, a piece of advice without which most home remedies for acne will be quite ineffectual.
+This isn’t a home remedy but rather a piece of advice without which most home remedies for acne will be pretty ineffectual.

-If you feel like the other acne remedies aren’t working too well, the problem could be with your diet and the amount of sugar you’re consuming on a daily basis.
+If you feel like the other acne remedies aren’t working too well, the problem could be your diet and the amount of sugar you’re consuming daily.
 Cakes, pastries, chocolates, and sweets can be tempting, but food that’s high in refined sugar causes your insulin levels to spike.

-This sudden burst of insulin results in inflammation throughout the body and puts you at a much higher risk of developing acne.
+This sudden insulin burst results in inflammation throughout the body and puts you at a much higher risk of developing acne.

-The leaves of the aloe vera plant can be cut open to obtain a whitish gel which is one of the most effective home remedies for acne.
+The aloe vera plant leaves can be cut open to obtain a whitish gel, which is one of the most effective home remedies for acne.
 Here’s why:

-It’s got antibacterial and antifungal properties which fight the harmful germs and prevent acne-causing bacteria from re-entering the pimples.
+● It’s got antibacterial and antifungal properties that fight harmful germs and prevent acne-causing bacteria from re-entering the pimples.

-Aloe vera has been used in home treatments for centuries by communities all around the world.
-Besides being one of the best home remedies for acne, it also helps to treat sunburns, skin rashes, and removes acne scars.
+Aloe vera has been used in home treatments for centuries by communities worldwide.
+Besides being one of the best home remedies for acne, it also helps to treat sunburns, skin rashes and removes acne scars.

 What Not to Do

 These home remedies for acne can transform your skin within just a few weeks.
-However, there is something you absolutely must avoid if you want these acne home remedies to work their magic – stress!
+However, you absolutely must avoid something if you want these acne home remedies to work their magic – stress!

 If you’re constantly stressed out about your acne, the healing from these home treatments will be slow and perhaps even ineffective.

-Stress is probably the number one contributor to acne, in two major ways.
+Stress is probably the number one contributor to acne in two significant ways.

 However, these junk foods also contain oil and other harmful substances that block skin pores and produce inflammation, resulting in acne.
-High stress levels also disrupt sleep patterns, which in turn interferes with the body’s regular metabolic and healing processes.
+High-stress levels also disrupt sleep patterns, interfering with the body’s normal metabolic and healing processes.

-This is why, along with the application of home remedies for acne, it’s important to eliminate unnecessary stress in your life.
+This is why it’s essential to eliminate unnecessary stress in your life and apply home remedies for acne.
 Yoga, meditation, and vigorous physical activity are the most inexpensive home treatments to eliminate stress while staving off the onset of acne.
 As a bonus, physical exercise also improves blood flow and causes your body to sweat, unclogging the pores on your skin.